Doug Stone songs offer more than tender ballads that put his vocal talents to good use.

-Stone added to '90s country's Christmas album canon with this celebration of soldiers who won't be home for the holidays.
-This first number is just the tip of the iceberg.
+Stone added to '90s country's Christmas playlist with this celebration of soldiers who won't be home for the holidays.
+It's off his 1992 album The First Christmas.

 9. "These Lips Don't Know How To Say Goodbye"

 8. "World Goes Round"

-On one hand, this hot country song is a solid example of Stone's abilities as a teller of stories about regular folks' daily routines.
-It's also a solid studio creation from its time, with well-placed fiddle accompaniment and a sweet guitar mini-solo.
+This album cut from In a Different Light is a solid example of Stone's gift for telling vivid stories about regular folks' daily routines.
+It's also a solid studio creation, with well-placed fiddle accompaniment and a sweet guitar mini-solo.

 7. "Addicted to a Dollar"

-This old-fashioned honky-tonk up-tempo country song rocks every bit as hard as Keith Whitley's "Hard Livin'" and other classics that allowed country singers to let loose musically and creatively.
+This old-fashioned honky tonk song rocks every bit as hard as Keith Whitley's "Hard Livin'" and other classics that allowed country singers to let loose musically and creatively.

 6. "Warning Labels"

-This is another one of those Music Row meets Rodeo Houston types of upbeat hits, co-written by Kim Williams.
+This is another one of those Music Row meets Texas dancehalls types of upbeat hits, co-written by Kim Williams.
 It celebrates sad, old country songs, as those are what Stone wants labeled as harmful to your health and hard on your heart.

 5. "Fourteen Minutes Old"